Rain

 “The guilds will not be happy with your return.”

-“And, though the Tshuans have sworn to protect you, I wonder if they will try to turn you to their own plans.”
+“The Tshuans have sworn to protect you, but I expect them to try and turn you to their own plans.”

-“Don’t worry Yagrin,” Niyta says, “We can protect ourselves.”
+“Don’t worry Yagrin,” says Niyta, “we can protect ourselves.”

-“We all powerful energy shields, and we have wintzals!”
+“We all have powerful energy shields, and wintzals!”

 “What’s a wintzal?”
 I ask.